Help Schools Build Trust With Parents of Special Education Children

 Course Date Info:

 Live online classroom sessions with the instructor will be held from 6:30 p.m. - 8:30 p.m.
-ET on the following Tuesdays: October 22, November 5, November 19, and December 3.
+ET on the following Tuesdays: October 21, November 4, November 18, and December 2.
 To complete the course, students must attend all of the live online class sessions.
-Recordings of classes are available for continued learning, but do not replace attendance.

 Course format: